 - 1/4 cup butter

-- 1 tbsp olive oil (lard would historically be used - we subbed olive oil to keep the recipe kosher and vegetarian)
+- 1 tablespoon olive oil (lard would historically be used - we subbed olive oil to keep the recipe kosher and vegetarian)

 - 1 small onion, diced and dusted with flour

 - 2 tablespoons finely chopped flat leaf parsley